-When voters head to the polls on Election Day to select the next president, we're not actually voting for any one person.
-Instead, we're throwing our support behind a group of "electors" who belong to a strange institution called the Electoral College.
+When voters head to the polls on Election Day to select the next president, they're not actually voting for any one person.
+Instead, they're throwing their support behind a group of "electors" who belong to a strange institution called the Electoral College.
 And it's this mysterious group of 538 members that directly casts the actual votes to determine who the next president will be.

 Don't believe me?
 Check out Article II, Section I of the U.S. Constitution.
 Says it right there.
 Honest.

 During presidential elections, state political parties select a group of "electors."
 These are usually committed party activists who have pledged to support their party's presidential candidate should he or she win the state's popular vote.

 How many electors does each state get?